hrflkner/hrflkner/README.md

 </p>

 <p>
-   I work with Angular or React/Next on the frontned and GCP on the backend!
+   I work with Angular or Next and GCP/Firebase!
+Other AI or data related tasks in Python.
 </p>

 ## Let's Connect